 Noisedeck 36 is an acoustic floating floor that reduces the transmission of sound between floors.
-Noisedeck 36 comprises an 22mm moisture resistant interlocking chipboard bonded to a layer of reconstituted 14mm, 9lb chip foam.
+Noisedeck 36 comprises a 22mm moisture-resistant interlocking chipboard bonded to a reconstituted 14mm, 9lb chip foam layer.

-Install as a floating floor over most floor substrates including, interlocking chipboard, floor boards and ply-wood sheet.
-Alternatively this solution can be laid directly on to existing joists.
-Noisedeck 36 will comply with current building Regulation Part E requirements when it is used in conjunction with a suitable separating build up.
+Install as a floating floor over most floor substrates including, interlocking chipboard, floorboards and ply-wood sheet.
+Alternatively, this solution can be laid directly on existing joists.
+Noisedeck 36 will comply with current Building Regulation Part E requirements when used in conjunction with a suitable separating build up.

 Use this type of flooring to reduce impact sound transfer in rooms that require floor isolation.
 Floating floors are used in studios and cinema rooms to reduce sound transfer between rooms.

 - Suitable for new build and conversions

 - Compliant to Robust details EFC-1, EFC-2 and EFS-1

 - Part E compliant when installed with a suitable